Farid-ud-Din Baghdadi: Biography

 Farid-ud-Din travelled across multiple regions of the valley, particularly Kishtwar.
 He reached there along with his followers and two sons, and introduced Sufism, a branch of Islam.
 It is believed that Islam was already spread in the past by other Sufi saints and preachers, including Mir Sayyid Ali Hamadani, Nund Rishi and Zain-ul-Abedeen Rishi.

 Before his arrival in the valley along with Dervish Muhammad, Yar Muhammad, Syed Baha Uddin Sa’ani and Shah Abdal, he visited Agra near Shah Jehan’s reign at the age of seventy-five.

 After the religion was spread in the area, the ruler of Kishtwar, Raja Kirat Singh, is believed to have accepted Islam under the influence of the saint and thus the ruler became known by his Muslim name, Raja Tegh Muhammad Singh (whose famous poetry is inscribed in the shrine).

 Death and legacy

 Farid-ud-Din died in 1733 AD in the Kishtwar area where a dargah was constructed by the local people or by state government.
-His Urs (death anniversary) is celebrated annually by Kashmiri people between 19 to 20 June.
+His Urs (death anniversary) is celebrated annually by Kashmiri people between 19 and 20 June.
 Nearly 50,000 devotees attend the Ziyarat complex (shrine of the saint) in the region.
 The shrine authorities display the saint's sword, clothes and stick he used throughout his life.
 He is buried next to his son in a tomb which stands in the center of town.